 Build Hierarchy from Path Attribute

 Use a primitive string attribute for creating shape nodes in the output file.
-Each string value is treated like a path to a shape node that the primitive will be created under.
-Intermediate nodes will be created as needed with identity transforms.
-If the primitive is a packed primitive, then its parent node will take the primitive transform.
+Each string value is treated like a path to a shape node that the primitive is created under.
+Intermediate nodes are created as needed with identity transforms.
+If the primitive is a packed primitive, then its parent node takes the primitive transform.

 Note